Shagshag/prestashop-documentation/CountyCore.md

 * Visibility: **public**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
+* This property is defined in classes\County.php line 36

 ### $definition